mittelmark/microemacs/README.md

 something like this:

 ```
-MEPATH=Z:/home/username/workspace/microemacs/jasspa/macros wine ~/Portable/me32.exe
+MEPATH=Z:/home/username/workspace/microemacs/jasspa/macros wine ~/path/to/me32.exe
 ```

-You can as well create an alias.
+You can as well create an alias to shorten the command line.

 ## Original README